-- Create new local applications as needs are identified - Collaborate with court staff to enhance locally-developed applications
+- Development of digital signage for all dockets - Collaborate with court staff to enhance locally-developed applications

 Reporting

 - Create and manage ad-hoc reports using COGNOS - Extract court case data to spreadsheets as needs are identified

 CONFIGURATION OVERVIEW

 The computer network utilized by the 13th Circuit is part of the larger Statewide Judicial Information Network (SJIN) managed by OSCA.
 The SJIN is the backbone that connects all trial and appellate courts in Missouri.
 From a computer networking perspective, Missouri's courts are a united enterprise and the 13th Circuit is part of that enterprise.